 This dog has received fame for being a bird hunter.
 The Clumber reaches heights of about 20 inches.
 Their bodies can weigh as much as 85 pounds with proper feeding.

-The breed boasts a thick white coat t covering the ClumbeClumber’sand heavy body.
+The breed boasts a thick white coat t covering the ClumbeClumber’s heavy body.
 The Clumber spaniel is also very playful and will keep you busy outdoors, especially when playing fetch.

 They are very trainable and friendly to anyone who can dedicate their time to whatever they need.
 This dog can live well in apartments and loves kids.